-SAE J1488 is the recognized diesel industry filtration standard for diesel: “To determine the ability of a fuel/water separator to separate emulsified or finely dispersed water from fuels.
+SAE J1488 is the recognized diesel industry filtration standard: “To determine the ability of a fuel/water separator to separate emulsified or finely dispersed water from fuels.
 This test method is applicable for biodiesel fuel.”
 SAE is the Society of Automotive Engineers.

-J1488 was updated in 2010 by SAE to account for the reduced interfacial tension (IFT) of ULSD biodiesel blends compared to the higher IFT of pure ULSD.
+J1488 was updated in 2010 by SAE to account for the increased water content of biodiesel blends, as indicated by the reduced interfacial tension (IFT) of ULSD biodiesel blends compared to the higher IFT of pure ULSD.

 IFT is the ability of two fluids to repel each other.
 The high IFT in 100% pure ULSD means that water is easily repelled, and precipitates out to the tank bottom.
 Water does not bond to ULSD as ULSD is not polar.

 Biodiesel is polar, as is water, so water bonds to the biodiesel molecule via a hydrogen bond, hence the lower IFT of biodiesel blends.
 With this hydrogen bond, the water is more difficult to remove using traditional filters.
-The added bonded water gives microbes an increased growth volume, more microbes, more acids, corrosion crisis.
+The added bonded water gives microbial growth an increased volume to reproduce in, therefore more acids, and the corrosion crisis.

 There are two phases of the J1488 test procedure; in the first phase 100% pure ULSD, with its high IFT, is used.
 2500 ppm emulsified water is added to a dry fuel sample.
 Since pure ULSD is not polar, the emulsified water is not attracted to, and is not bonded to, the ULSD.
 Any filter should have as close to 100% efficiency in removing all the water.